 All members of the SMU community are notified on an annual basis that they are required to notify the University (through the individuals identified below) of any situation or incident on campus that involves a significant emergency or dangerous situation that may involve an immediate or ongoing threats to the health and safety of students and/or employees on campus.
 The University administration will determine if the situation does in fact pose a threat to the community.
 If it is the case, Federal law requires the institution to immediately notify the campus community or the appropriate segments of the community that may be affected by the situation.

-As chair of the of the Crisis Response Team, the Safety and Security Specialist or a designee, will develop timely warning notices for the University Community to notify members of the community about serious crimes against people that occur on campus, where it is determined that the incident may pose an ongoing threat to members of the SMU community.
-These warnings will be distributed if the incident is reported either to the Crisis Response Team directly or to the Crisis Response Team indirectly through a campus security authority or the local PD.
+As chair of the of the Crisis Response Team (CRT), the Director of Safety, Security, and Risk Management or a designee, will develop timely warning notices for the University Community to notify members of the community about serious crimes against people that occur on campus, where it is determined that the incident may pose an ongoing threat to members of the SMU community.
+These warnings will be distributed if the incident is reported either to the CRT or indirectly through a campus security authority or the local PD.

 The department issues/posts Crime Alerts for incidents of